-Section 14.
-General Duties of Parents. - Parents shall have the following general duties toward their children:
+Section 6.
+General Duties of Parents.
+Parents shall have the following general duties toward their children:

 - a.
 To give them affection, companionship and understanding; - b.
 To extend to them the benefits of moral guidance, self-discipline and religious instruction; - c.
 To supervise their activities, including their recreation; - d.
 To inculcate in them the value of industry, thrift and self-reliance; - e.
-To stimulate their interest in civic affairs, teach them the duties of citizenship, and develop their commitment to their country;
+To stimulate their interest in civic affairs, teach them the duties of citizenship, and develop their commitment to their country; - f.

-- f.
 To advise them properly on any matter affecting their development and well-being; - g.
 To always set a good example; - h.
-To provide them with adequate support, as defined in Article 194 of the Family Code; and, - To administer their property, if any, according to their best interest, subject to the provisions of Articles 225 to 227 of the Family Code.
+To provide them with adequate support, as defined in Article 194 of the Family Code; - i.
+To administer their property, if any, according to their best interest, subject to the provisions of Articles 225 to 227 of the Family Code. - j.
+To in culturate into the mind and heart of the child the virtues of faith, hope, love, prudence, fortitude, temperance, justice, respect, patience, humility, understanding, patience, resourcefulness, cleanliness, trust, politeness, cooperation, industry, courage, sincerity, determination, commitment, loyalty, hospitality, kindness, generosity, forgiveness, repentance, obedience, responsibility and all other virtues that makes the child a future leader and fruitful member of the society.

+Page 12 of 40 SB MUNICIPAL ORDINANCE NO. 20-010, Series of 2020 Section 7.
+Children of Separated Families.
+For separated parents/ families.
-Section 15.
-Separation of Children from Their Families. - Every effort shall be made to prevent the separation of children from their families.
-Whenever children are separated from their families owing to force major or in their own best interest, arrangements shall be made for appropriate alternative family care or institutional placement, due regard being paid to the desirability of continuity in children's upbringing in their own cultural milieu.

-Extended families, relatives and community institutions shall be given support to help meet the special needs of orphaned, displaced and abandoned children.
-Efforts must be made to ensure that no child is treated as an outcast of society.
+- 1. Neither parent shall prohibit the right of the child for paternal or maternal love and care, and neither should the child's right to parental affection be disrespected, nor shall the child be alienated. - 2.
+The child's right to good faith and good relations with his/her parents, family members and relatives shall never be denied and dishonored. - 3.
+Whenever children are separated from their families owing to force majeure or in their own interest, arrangements shall be made for appropriate alternative family care or institutional placement, due regard being paid to the desirability of continuity in children's upbringing in their own cultural environment. - 4.
+Extended families, relatives and community institutions shall be given support to help meet the special needs of orphaned, displaced and abandoned children. - 5.
+Efforts must be made to ensure that no child is treated as outcast of society. - 6.
+Every child shall have his/her home for paternal or maternal care.

-Section 16.
-Role of Women. - Women in their various roles play a critical role in the well being of children.
+Section 8.
+Role of Women.
+Women in their various roles play a critical role in the well-being of children.
 Efforts for the enhancement of women's status and their roles in development must begin with their children.
 The enhancement of the status of women and their equal access to education, training, credit, reproductive health, and other extension services constitute a valuable contribution to a nation's social and economic development.